Bethel Baptist Sheboygan

 We promise, by aid of the Holy Spirit, to forsake the ways of sin, to walk together in Christian love and in the paths of righteousness.† With this in view, we engage to strive together for both the peace and purity of this church; to sustain its worship and steadfastly to cherish and hold its ordinances, discipline and doctrines; to contribute, as faithful stewards, such time, talent, and money, in the measure that God prospers each of us, that the responsibility for the work of the local church and the world-wide ministry of spreading the Gospel be faithful and effectively discharged.

 WHAT ARE BAPTISTS?

 Historically, Baptists are evangelical, Protestant Christians who have held the following convictions: the sufficiency of Scripture in all matters of life and faith, salvation expressed through repentance of sin and personal faith in Christ, believer's Baptism by immersion, the Lordís Supper celebrated as symbolism and remembrance of Christ's death (i.e. an ordinance, not sacrament), church membership comprised of professing believers, the Lordship of Christ over all creation, the importance of fulfilling the Great Commission, soul liberty (i.e. expression of faith is determined by what binds a Christian's conscience as revealed in the Word of God Ė not by any human and/or ecclesiastical authority on their behalf), the autonomy of the local church,† and religious liberty.

-We believe in missions - especially to the unreached.† Bethel currently supports three local, five national, seven international and six indigenous missionary groups or ministries.† We have also had the privilege of sending four family groups to the mission field from within the church over the last decade.††
+We believe in missions - especially to the unreached.† Bethel currently supports local and international missionary groups or ministries.† We have also had the privilege of sending four family groups to the mission field from within the church over the last decade.††